Board Policy 505 – Organizations and Activities

 Edited 1/08, 12/11

 Student organizations shall supplement and expand the educational program.
 Each organization must have the approval of the building principal.
-A faculty member shall serve as advisor to each organization.
+A staff member shall serve as advisor to each organization.

 Secret societies and fraternities are not allowed in any school as provided by the Code of Iowa.